team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

 1. We import the `removeBackgroundColor` function from your module.
-2. We define an async `main` function to use `await` with the asynchronous `removeBackgroundColor` function.
+2. We define an async `main` function to use the `await` keyword.
-3. We specify the input image path, output image path, target color to remove (white in this case), and a color threshold.
+3. We specify the input image path, output image path, target color (white in this case), and a color threshold.
 4. We call the `removeBackgroundColor` function with these parameters.
-5. If successful, it logs a success message; otherwise, it catches and logs any errors.
+5. If successful, it logs a success message.
+If there's an error, it logs the error.
+6. Finally, we call the `main` function to execute the code.

-Make sure to replace `'./your-module'` with the actual path or name of the module where `removeBackgroundColor` is defined.
+Make sure to replace `'./path-to-your-module'` with the actual path to the file containing the `removeBackgroundColor` function.
+Also, adjust the input and output paths, target color, and color threshold as needed for your specific use case.

-Also, adjust the `inputPath`, `outputPath`, `targetColor`, and `colorThreshold` according to your specific needs.
-The `options` parameter is left empty in this example, but you can add any additional options if the function supports them.

-Remember to run this code in a Node.js environment with the necessary dependencies (like Jimp) installed.

 # encodeImage index.js
 ## Imported Code Object